Our current politics trouble me profoundly, and I have not always been able to articulate why.

 If justice is to allow the power of being to actualize itself, justice must work to correct imbalances of power that treat people like objects or machines.
 It must also work to develop institutions that support human rationality, physical and emotional health, and social development.
 If justice does not do this, it is like having a house that is technically wired for electricity but has no light fixtures to express that electricity.
 The potential for power without the means to express power is not really power.
 And force, which is an imbalance of power, is not true power either.
 It actually destroys power.

-It doesn’t matter if his presidency causes a stock market rise or our “enemies” to quake in their books.
+It doesn’t matter if these actions cause a stock market rise or if they defeat our “enemies”.
 Unless we cultivate love, power, and justice together, we lose our power of being as a nation.
-This is why I have been so troubled by Trump’s presidency.
-Trump practices the politics of force, and the politics of force exercises power without love or justice.
+This is why I have been so troubled by our current politics.
+We are resorting increasingly to the politics of force, and the politics of force exercises power without love or justice.

 It is natural to want to respond to the politics of force with our own politics of force, but this only further decreases our power of being.
 So what is the solution?
 Tillich suggests a solution in something he calls “the strange work of love”.
 Tillich says that the strange work of love “destroys what is against love” and that it “does so according to…justice.”